Dorothy Garrod: Career

-In 1926, Garrod published her first academic work, The Upper Paleolithic of Britain, for which she was awarded a B. Sc. degree by the University of Oxford.
-In 1928, she headed an expedition through South Kurdistan that led to the excavation of Hazar Merd Cave and Zarzi cave.
+In 1926, Garrod published her first academic work, The Upper Paleolithic of Britain, for which she was awarded a B.Sc. degree by the University of Oxford.

+Following an invitation from Breuil, she investigated Devil's Tower Cave, a site over a period of seven months in Gibraltar between 1925 and 1927.
+It was only 350 metres from Forbes' Quarry, where a Neanderthal skull had been found earlier.
+Garrod discovered in this cave in 1925, a second important Neanderthal skull now called Gibraltar 2.
+It was her first internationally recognized excavation.
+Garrod was to find many anomalous skeletons during her ensuring career, but the skull did not fit within the definition of Neanderthal.

+In 1928, she led the first expedition to enter South Kurdistan.
+She was looking for evidence of Palaeolithic people migrating between Upper Mesopotamia and Syria.
+This work led to the test explorations of Hazar Merd Cave and Zarzi cave.

 In 1929, Garrod was appointed to direct excavations at Wadi el-Mughara at Mount Carmel in Mandatory Palestine, as a joint project of the American School of Prehistoric Research and the British School of Archaeology in Jerusalem.
-The series of 12 extensive excavations was completed over 22 months.
+The series of 12 extensive fieldseasons was completed between 1929 and 1934.
 The results established a chronological framework that remains crucial to present understanding of that prehistoric period.
-Working closely with Dorothea Bate, she demonstrated a long sequence of Lower Palaeolithic, Middle Palaeolithic and Epipalaeolithic occupations in the caves of Tabun, El Wad, Es Skhul, Shuqba (Shuqbah) and Kebara Cave.
-She also coined the cultural label for the late Epipalaeolithic Natufian culture (from Wadi an-Natuf, the location of the Shuqba cave) following her excavations at Es Skhul and El Wad.
-Her excavations at the cave sites in the Levant were conducted with almost exclusively women workers recruited from local villages.
+Working closely with Dorothea Bate, she demonstrated a long sequence of Lower Palaeolithic, Middle Palaeolithic and Epipalaeolithic occupations in the caves of Tabun, El-Wad, Es-Skhul, Shuqba (Shuqbah) and Kebara Cave.
+She also coined the cultural label for the late Epipalaeolithic Natufian culture (from Wadi Natuf, the location of the Shuqba cave) following her excavations at Es-Skhul and El-Wad.
+Her excavations at the cave sites in the Levant were conducted with almost exclusively women workers recruited from local villages, such as Jeba and Ljsim.
 One of these women, Yusra, is credited with the discovery of the Tabun 1 Neanderthal skull.
-Her excavations were also the first to use aerial photography.
+The villages of Jeba and Ljsim were destroyed in 1948 and most members of the Palestinian team could not be traced.
 In 1937, Garrod published The Stone Age of Mount Carmel, considered a ground-breaking work in the field.
 In 1938, she travelled to Bulgaria and excavated the Palaeolithic cave of Bacho Kiro.